isc1/ThreadPoolParallelSort/readme.md

 # ThreadPoolParallelSort

 ThreadPoolParallelSort -- by Claude Opus 4.
-Where totalCores is (probably) the number of cpu cores, allocate totalCores-1 threads to sort a vector sort a vector of random numbers.
+Where totalCores is (probably) the number of cpu cores, allocate totalCores-1 threads to sort a vector of random numbers.
 This is a basic example of Qt multithreading.

 This program demonstrates: